 These guys know what they are talking about.
 One look at their homepage floods the viewers’ senses with hundreds of software videos, and not only for Torque 3D.
 We are talking Unreal, Unity, and other game engines out there.
 With over 1.5 million views, they must be doing something right.

 These guys take you video through video, outlining the basics: files, installation, objects, shaders, everything.
 You’ll definitely get a great grip on Torque 3D after watching their short, yet informative series.
-I was immediately drawn to the videos by the awesome looking stuff they created in the engine.
+I was immediately drawn to the videos by the awesome-looking stuff they created in the engine.
 A lone soldier runs across dark farmland, all while being explained by the narrator.
 It’s a great channel, check it out.

 Being so connected online has its benefits, and one of my favorites is Wikipedia and the countless other derivatives of it all over the internet.
 There are wikis for fandoms of shows, games, and movies.
 You better believe Torque 3D has its own wiki too.

 Much like the official website and GarageGames, the wiki is a great database for all things Torque 3D.
 The ‘getting started’ page alone will make your head spin with how much valuable info is crammed into the web page.
-For the visual learner like me, it has many steps by step pictures of the engine in use, where to click next, and what your coding should look like.
+For visual learners like me, it has many steps by step pictures of the engine in use, where to click next, and what your coding should look like.

 This is invaluable, as sometimes you need that extra demonstration to make you feel like you have the hang of the engine.
 It can definitely be intimidating starting with a whole new engine, but the wiki alone could put you at ease in minutes.

-Tutorial #5: Torque 3D Forums
+Torque 3D Forums

 I always love to link to the forums, because the communities for these engines are always so helpful and positive.
 There truly are no dumb questions here, as amateurs and pros of the game engine rub shoulders with each other, asking questions, and sharing their visions for their games.